cjfuller/labdb/README.md

 #Installation / Configuration

 Prerequisites:
+ - You will probably want to make a dedicated user for running the database.
+This user should not have admin privileges.
+Unless you have a compelling reason not to, name it "labdb".
+The database will run as any user, but the auto-update script assumes this user.
- - postgresql: installation will depend on your platform; the user running the application must be able to create and edit databases; if you want to run the tests, you will need a database user called 'postgres' as well who can create and edit (this may be done by default).
+ - postgresql: installation will depend on your platform; the user running the application must be able to create and edit databases.
+If you want to run the tests, you will need a database user called 'postgres' as well who can create and edit (this may be done by default).
 On Ubuntu, install the packages `postgresql` and `libpq-dev`.
 To create a user with the name 'labdb' (you should make this the same name as the account that will run the server): `sudo -u postgres createuser -d -R -S labdb`
  - a ruby interpreter supporting ruby >= 1.9 (e.g. [http://ruby-lang.org](http://ruby-lang.org)).
-We recommend and test mostly on [rubinius](http://rubini.us).
-To install this via [rvm](http://rvm.io), run `rvm install rbx --1.9`.
-(And then to make it the default ruby `rvm use --default rbx`.)
+We do most of our usage and testing on ruby 2.1.
+To install this via [rvm](http://rvm.io), run `rvm install 2.1`.
+(And then to make it the default ruby `rvm use --default 2.1`.)
  - a javascript runtime: [nodejs](http://nodejs.org) is a popular choice.
 On Ubuntu, install the `nodejs` package.
+ - a python interpreter (for server management scripts), version >=2.7.
+(Python 3 is ok as well.)

 First, clone the repository.
 You will need to add some configuration options before running the program.